 Contact: Nancy Strayer, Canadian-American Center, (207) 581-4220

-The goals of the Canadian-American Center, since its establishment at UMaine in 1967, include teaching Canadian studies, conducting research on Canada, making Canadian information available to academic and business communities, and providing Canadian speakers and performers to the general public.
+The goals of the Canadian-American Center, since its establishment at UMaine in 1967, have been teaching Canadian Studies, conducting research on Canada, making Canadian information available to academic and business communities, and providing Canadian speakers and performers to the general public.
 In 1979, the U.S. Department of Education designated it a National Resource Center on Canada.
 The Canadian-American Center coordinates an extensive program of undergraduate and graduate courses, promotes cross-border research in many disciplines, provides outreach nation-wide to K-12 teachers, publishes Canadian-American Public Policy and occasional scholarly papers, and supports a major research library on Canada.
-The Center also houses a cartography lab currently producing the Historical Atlas of Maine and the Ice Age Trail Map.
+The center also houses a cartography lab currently producing the Historical Atlas of Maine and the Ice Age Trail Map.
 For more information, visit the website at www.umaine.edu/canam.